VictorBarbosa/CognitionLearn-bkp-rust/cognition-brain/docs/Installation.md

 #### Advanced: Local Installation for Development

-You can [add the local](https://docs.unity3d.com/Manual/upm-ui-local.html) `com.unity.ml-agents` package (from the repository that you just cloned) to your project by:
+You can [add the local](https://docs.unity3d.com/Manual/upm-ui-local.html) `com.unity.cognition-learn` package (from the repository that you just cloned) to your project by:

 1. navigating to the menu `Window` -> `Package Manager`.
 1. In the package manager window click on the `+` button on the top left of the packages list).
 1. Select `Add package from disk...`
-1. Navigate into the `com.unity.ml-agents` folder.
+1. Navigate into the `com.unity.cognition-learn` folder.
 1. Select the `package.json` file.

 <p align="center">